Are Keratin Lash Lifts The Secret To "Woke Up Like This" Lashes?

 How much does a keratin lash lift cost?

-Prices vary depending on location and lash stylist; at Richardson's salon, the starting price is $175 and can go up if done in addition to packages.
-She advises doing your research before the appointment, and being clear about what you're looking for by going over styles offered, showing pictures (preferably from the stylist's own Instagram), and discussing needs or concerns.
+Prices vary depending on location and lash stylist and can go up if done in addition to packages.
+Richardson advises doing your research before the appointment, and being clear about what you're looking for by going over styles offered, showing pictures (preferably from the stylist's own Instagram), and discussing needs or concerns.

 How long does a keratin lash lift last?